Nature news: DECEMBER is a RUTTING SEASON FOR DEERS

 Problems

-As one of the methods of assessing the impact of project impact we would be documenting the marine life of the project site.
-The presence and absence of species will indicate the health of the shore.
-We intend to develop a checklist as per the zonation of the shore.
-We plan to engage M.Sc. students as their dissertation project and train them marine biodiversity studies.
+As one of the methods of assessing the project's impact, we documented the marine life at the project site.
+The presence and absence of species indicated the health of the shore.
+We developed a checklist based on the zonation of the shore.
+We engaged M.Sc. students for their dissertation projects and trained them in marine biodiversity studies.

 Actions